nanrisa27/learning-React/3_task/README.md

 this is development for my school work

 ## Simple app
-simple idea on how to use a counter that shows increase, decrease and reset of numbers
+simple idea on how to create a counter that shows increase, decrease and reset of numbers

 ## Screenshot